The history of Machu Picchu

 In this office you can also put a stamp of Machu Picchu in your passport.

-At the entrance of Machu Picchu you will also find several guides, which you can hire for a tour around the site.
-A common price is between 35 to 70 US$ for a tour of about 2h30 min., depending on the quality of the guide.
+At the entrance of Machu Picchu you might find several guides (dending on the time), which you can hire for a tour around the site.
+A common price is between 35 to 70 US$ for a tour of about 2h30 min., depending on the time and quality of the guide.

 After taking in the amazing view, you can go down on the very last bit of the original Inca Trail and enter Machu Picchu through its original old main gate.
 This trail is called the first circuit and is the longest and most complete.